 Every week hundreds of people file past a catafalque in Lima, Peru, starting in awe at a shrivelled corpse.

-Every week hundreds of people file past a catafalque in Lima, Peru, starting in awe at a shrivelled corpse.
+Background: Every week hundreds of people file past a catafalque in Lima, Peru, starting in awe at a shrivelled corpse.
 They are paying homage to an illiterate and humble soldier who, more than four centuries ago, led a band of fellow Spanish adventurers to conquer the Inca empire of Peru.
 A marble plaque tells visitors the skinless skull and body still partially covered with flesh and cloth, are the remains of the conqueror, Francisco Pizarro.

 However, a historian and scientist specialising in police and crime work, Dr. Felix Guillen, says the body is not Pizarro's.